yalemethods/SOP/README.md

 xcode-select -p
 ```

 If they are installed, this should return `/Applications/Xcode.app/Contents/Developer`.
-If not, then you need to install it with:
+If not, then you need to install them with:

 ```shell
 xcode-select --install